mmgen/mmgen-wallet/doc/wiki/Autosigning.md

 Here the main innovation was to automate all mounting, unmounting, and file copying operations.
-Version 2 autosigning is sometimes referred to in the program output and documentation by the term “automount”.
+Version 2 autosigning is sometimes referred to in the program output and documentation as “automount” autosigning.

 #### Preparation of signing session:
 1. Same as for [Version 1](#as_v1_s)